 Posterior Tibial Tendonitis Causes, Symptoms & Treatment

 Tendons are strong, cord-like tissues that connect muscles to bones.
-The posterior tibial tendon runs from the calf muscles, down the inside of the ankle, and to the bones of the foot.
+The posterior tibial tendon runs from the calf muscles, down the inside of the ankle, and to the foot bones.
 This important tendon holds up your foot, maintains your arch, and is essential for walking.
-Dysfunction of the posterior tibial tendon is a common problem that happens when the tendon becomes inflamed or torn
+Dysfunction of the posterior tibial tendon is a common problem that happens when the tendon becomes inflamed or torn.
+It often leads to foot arch collapse or a flatfoot condition as the disease progresses.
+It often leads to foot arch collapse or a flatfoot condition as the disease progresses.

 Overview